-Westport Harbor, at the confluence of the East and West Branches of the Westport River, is the type of port that appeals to cruisers, fishermen, small-boaters and paddlers alike.
-The harbor doesn’t offer much in terms of waterfront-accessible shops, although it does have an excellent waterfront restaurant—the Back Eddy—that rocks throughout the summer and serves imaginative meals featuring locally produced ingredients.
+Westport Harbor, at the confluence of the East and West Branches of the Westport River, is the type of port that appeals to cruisers, fishermen, small-boaters, and paddlers alike.
+The harbor doesn’t offer much in terms of waterfront-accessible shops, although it does have an excellent waterfront restaurant—the Back Eddy—that rocks throughout the summer and serves imaginative meals featuring locally sourced ingredients.
 Next to the restaurant, in the shadow of the Rt.
-88 bascule bridge, is a beautiful state launch ramp with ample parking and deep-water access on all tides, making Westport a popular destination among trailerboaters.
+88 bascule bridge, is a beautiful state launch ramp with ample parking and deep-water access on all tides, making Westport a popular destination among trailer-boaters.

-Fishermen love Westport’s location for its close proximity to the striper-rich Elizabeth Islands, Sakonnet Point, Buzzards Bay, Martha’s Vineyard and Nomans Island.
+Fishermen love Westport for its close proximity to the striper-rich Elizabeth Islands, Sakonnet Point, Buzzards Bay, Martha’s Vineyard, and Nomans Island.
 There’s good fishing for scup, sea bass, tautog and fluke nearby, too.
-The river also puts anglers relatively close to the offshore grounds, home to tuna, white marlin, mahi, skipjack, sharks and more.
+The river also puts anglers relatively close to the offshore grounds, home to tuna, white marlin, mahi, skipjack, sharks, and more.

 Of course, there’s plenty of action inside the river, especially in the spring and early summer, when trophy stripers invade the Westport to chase herring that have finished spawning upstream.
 Tautog and scup are also taken well inside the river, particularly in the early season, as evidenced by the seemingly perpetual line of anglers soaking baits from the Rte.
 88 bridge.

-The East and West Branches of the Westport are a world unto themselves, ideal for kayaking, PWC and skiff exploration.
-The West Branch extends roughly northwest from the inlet for 3 miles to Adamsville, while the East Branch winds due north for some 8 miles before ending (or beginning, depending on how you look at it) at Osprey Sea Kayaks’ sales and rental shop.
-Along the way, boaters are treated to vistas of densely wooded shores and sweeping marshlands broken by vineyards, farms, summer cottage colonies and the occasional mansion.
+The East and West Branches of the Westport are a world unto themselves, ideal for kayaking, PWC, and skiff exploration.
+The West Branch extends roughly northwest from the inlet for three miles to Adamsville, while the East Branch winds due north for some eight miles before ending (or beginning, depending on how you look at it) at Osprey Surf & Sea Adventures sales and rental shop.
+Along the way, boaters are treated to vistas of densely wooded shores and sweeping marshlands broken by vineyards, farms, summer-cottage colonies, and the occasional mansion.
 Overall, the Westport River is decidedly bucolic.

 Newcomers attempting to navigate the river in a power or sailing vessel should note that the river channel is narrow and winding—especially where it snakes between Big Pine and Great Island on the East Branch—and it’s easy to run aground unless you know where you are.
 Water depth in the narrow main channels of both branches is 6 to 12 feet.

-Westport is serviced by 3 marinas—F.L.
-Tripp & Sons, Shamrock Marine and The Back Eddy—plus a couple of yacht clubs that sometimes offer transient space.
+Westport is serviced by two marinas—F.L.
+Tripp & Sons and Shamrock Marine—plus a couple of yacht clubs that sometimes offer transient space.
 Anchoring inside the river is not recommended due to the narrow channel and strong currents, but you may find a suitable spot up the East Branch just below Ship Rock, where sailing ships once tied up to await a favorable tide.
 Nowadays the rock serves as a popular spot for families to picnic and dive into the river, which often heats up to a toasty 80 degrees in mid-summer.